SSpeights/PowerShellGuide/powershell-framework.md

 Nouns can vary based on what the PS cmdlet is supposed to do.
 It is even possible to create your own cmdlets and Powershell modules that access various services.
 So if you leverage the APIs of powershell and another service to create something new the noun part of your powershell cmdlet would be completely unique like - `Get-NewlyIntegratedService.`

-**Achtung:** When you search for Powershell cmdlets or scripts you can use verbs or nouns or both
+**Achtung:** When you search for Powershell cmdlets or scripts you can use verbs or nouns or both.
+You can also use wildcard characters like \* to focus your search.

 ## Aliases